dustinhayes/flying-first-class/README.md

 };
 ```

-The example above clarifies the common question, "Where did these arguments come from".
-When you supply `forEach` a function to execute, it sets up the parameters the supplied function will be executed with by calling that function with those parameters.
+The example above clarifies the common question, "Where did these arguments come from?".
+When you supply `forEach` a function to execute, it sets up the parameters that will be supplied to the function passed in.

 ## More Power with Call and Apply
-Each function you create comes with two methods (functions as properties), `call` and `apply`.
+Each function you create comes with two methods (functions as object properties), `call` and `apply`.
 These methods almost do the same thing.
-They both allow you to execute a function, provide what `this` will equal within that function, and supply any parameters that function expects.
+They both allow you to execute a function, provide what `this` will equal within that function, and supply any parameters the function expects.
 The difference is in the parameter end of things.
 For `call`, the parameters are supplied as a comma separated list, as you are used to doing. `apply`, on the other hand is supplied a single array as a parameter list, which gets expanded into individual parameters.

 ### Signature
 ```javascript